Suit up with this constellation of small daily habits that take absolutely no extra time and yet can have profound effects on your body and mind!

 I’m sorry but I don’t have an hour to meditate in the morning; I’d rather read in bed than spend my evenings learning a new language; and I sure as sh*t ain’t gonna sacrifice my Sundays to boil a week’s worth of broccoli so I can lose 30 pounds and look like a skeleton gift-wrapped in skin.

 But, thankfully, that’s not what this guide’s about.
 It’s not about adding to your to-do list.
 It’s about the small life-changing habits you can start today that don’t add a single second of time to your daily schedule, yet pay huge dividends in the way you think, feel and even look; although, hot damn, you’re already gorgeous!

 It’s about taking the time you already spend—studying, working, working out, driving, in transit, cooking, and doing housework—and making it count.
 How?
-With these simple daily habits to improve your life (without demands on your time) …
+With these simple daily habits to improve your life or FINALLY keep your New Year's resolutions (without demands on your time) …

 Daily habits to improve life while brushing your teeth

 Think about it: this essential routine accounts for at least four minutes of your day, assuming you spend the recommended two minutes brushing, twice per day.
 That’s 28 minutes every week and two hours per month, which could be spent doing something other than just staring idly at yourself in the mirror.
 So, here are some of the best daily habits you can add to your tooth-brushing routine:

 Squats are hard for a reason but if you can take the punishment, the rewards are stronger, more shapely quads, hamstrings, and glutes, as well as improved balance and mobility.
 In fact, squats are like the “superfood” of exercise: they do your whole body a whole lot of good!

 Plan your daily goals (and other mental admin)